-Any person in North Carolina who suspects that a child is abused, neglected or dependent can report this to the county Social Services.
+Any person in North Carolina who suspects that a child is abused, neglected or dependent should report this to the county Social Work Services.
 By law, the identity of the reporter is confidential.

-Why does Social Services want to talk with me and my family?
+Why does Social Work Services want to talk with me and my family?

 What happens after a report is made?

 An investigative assessment must be prompt and thorough to determine if protective services should be provided or the complaint filed as a petition in Juvenile Court.
 If the allegations include abuse, written notification must be made to the District Attorney and law enforcement to coordinate the investigative process.